MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-performance-monitor-to-find-a-user-mode-memory-leak.md

 title: Use Performance Monitor to Find a User-Mode Memory Leak
 description: Learn how to use Performance Monitor to find a user-mode memory leak and to measure the memory usage of individual processes.
-keywords: ["memory leak, user-mode, performance monitor"] ms.date: 12/30/2022
+keywords: ["memory leak, user-mode, performance monitor"] ms.date: 08/26/2024
 ---

 # Use Performance Monitor to find a user-mode memory leak

 If you suspect there's a user-mode memory leak but aren't sure which process causes it, use Performance Monitor to measure the memory usage of individual processes.

 Run Performance Monitor as Administrator.
-Add the following counters:
+Right click on the *Performance Monitor* under *Monitoring Tools* and select **Properties** to add the following counters:

 - **Process** > **Private Bytes** (for each process you want to examine)

 - **Process** > **Virtual Bytes** (for each process you wish to examine)

-Change the update time to 600 seconds to capture a graph of the leak over time.
+ Set the *Duration* to capture enough activity.
+For example, change the update time to 600 seconds to capture a graph of the leak over time.
 You might also want to log the data to a file for later examination.

 The **Private Bytes** counter indicates the total amount of memory that a process has allocated, not including memory shared with other processes.